azamkhan99/swan_ml/README.md

 - `residual_Nitrate_DlyLd(kg).pt`

 ### Preprocessed Data
-Located in the `preprocessed_data/` folder, this includes preprocessed datasets for training and inference.
+Located in the `preprocessed_data/` folder, this includes preprocessed datasets for training.

 ## Requirements
 Install the required Python packages using: